 — Kazuho Oku (@kazuho) October 30, 2017

 What are the Types of IPv6 Address

-Now that we know about what is IPv6 address, let’s take a look at its different types.
+Now that we know about what is IPv6 addresses let’s take a look at their different types.

 - Unicast addresses

 It identifies a unique node on a network and usually refers to a single sender or a single receiver.

 It represents a group of IP devices and can only be used as the destination of a datagram.

 It is assigned to a set of interfaces that typically belong to different nodes